nxt-insurance/nxt_schema/README.md

 The type system is built with dry-types from the amazing https://dry-rb.org eco system.
 Even though dry-types also offers features such as default values for types as well as maybe types, these features are built directly into NxtSchema.

-Please note that Dry.rb also has a gem for schemas: https://dry-rb.org/gems/dry-schema and another one dedicated to validations explicitly https://dry-rb.org/gems/dry-validation.
-You should probably go and check those out!
-NxtSchema is trying to implement a simpler solution that is easy to understand yet powerful enough for most tasks.

 In NxtSchema every node has a type and you can either provide a symbol that will be resolved through the type system of the schema or you can directly provide an instance of dry type and thus use your